GROWING WITH SKILLSFUTURE (SSG)

 4. COMPETITIVE BENEFITS OF AN INTEGRATED SYSTEM

-Learning service providers who are currently ATOs are already leveraging on WDA’s invaluable head-start in the CET field through its thirteen years of cross-industry collaboration and needs analyses.
+Learning service providers who are currently ATOs are already leveraging on WDA’s invaluable head-start in the CET field through its thirteen years of cross-industry collaboration, needs analyses and curriculum development.

 MOE’s past experience in successfully upgrading the standards of the entire PEIs sector has benefitted many private education institutions (PEIs) under the Enhanced Registration and Edutrust Framework.